One hand alone music for beginning piano students is pretty hard to find. See the letters below for some suggestions.

 The music looks pretty fun!
 Much of it students could learn by rote.

-Some of the featured pieces and books here are for one-handed playing.
-And a nice feature of the Sheetmusicplus website is that if you look at a particular book or piece, just like Amazon, they will show you similar items that were purchased by other visitors to that product.
+A nice feature of the Sheetmusicplus website is that if you look at a particular book or piece, then just like Amazon, they will show you similar items that were purchased by other visitors to that product.

 I have found that "Five Finger Piano music" doesn't necessarily mean any such thing - what it really seems to mean is five fingers times two = ten!

 Duets are obviously going to be a big part of her music.
-There's a chance she will play chords very early and love them.
+Playing Primo melodies, of course, but there's a chance she will play chords very early and love them, allowing her to play secondo parts as well.

 Is she using pedal yet?
-Probably she can't even reach the darn thing - but it will make her one-hand-alone melodies and chords feel full and satisfying when she occasionally makes use of it, even if she has to stand up.
+Probably she can't even reach the darn thing - but it will make her one-hand-alone melodies and chords feel full and satisfying when she occasionally makes use of it, even if she has to stand up to reach it!

 Here are the featured songs in the John Thompson book "For Left Hand Alone", three of which you can look at in preview: